eddmann/eddmann.github.io/content/posts/2026/2026-02-08-weeknotes-throwaway-tools-sessions-as-trees-and-building-a-personal-ai-assistant/index.md

 That conversation, combined with listening to [Mario and Armin on Syntax.fm](https://syntax.fm/show/976/pi-the-ai-harness-that-powers-openclaw-w-armin-ronacher-and-mario-zechner) discussing Pi and [OpenClaw](https://openclaw.ai/), pushed me to build my own.

 I'd been looking more closely at OpenClaw, and then I noticed [NanoClaw](https://github.com/gavrielc/nanoclaw) - a stripped-down, easy to understand alternative.
-NanoClaw's philosophy resonated: small enough to understand, secure by container isolation (not permission checks), built for one user.
+NanoClaw's philosophy resonated: small enough to understand, secure by container isolation, built for one user.

-So I built **Jeeves** - my personal AI assistant, housed in a Docker container running on a Raspberry Pi.
+So I built **[Jeeves](https://github.com/eddmann/jeeves)** - my personal AI assistant, housed in a Docker container running on a Raspberry Pi.
 It sits somewhere between NanoClaw's simplicity and OpenClaw's ambition.

 Key design decisions: